bouwkast/SentimentAnalysis/README.md

 Now we'll venture into the different types of algorithms that we tried and our results with each.

+## Regularization with TfidfVectorizer

+One key way to mitigate overfitting of data when training models with machine learning is to both convert your data into pure numbers and to regularize it (basically have a small range).

+Scikit-Learn's TfidfVectorizer does both of these for us.
+Tf-idf stands for **term frequency - inverse document frequency** and is used for reflecting how important a word is.
+It keeps track of how many times a word appears in the review and offset that by how common that word is throughout all reviews.

+To do this, the TfidfVectorizer creates a count of every single unique word in a review then how common the word is throughout all other reviews and take the inverse of that - both terms would then be multiplied together (term frequency X inverse of the document frequency).

+This would give us a large range of varying values - uncommon words would have a score that sits near 0 while more common scores would have a score much greater.
+If we were to put these values into our model for training we would most likely overfit our model - since the values aren't generalized it learns a lot of the *background noise* - it might work really well for the training data, but probably won't have good prediction capabilities on unseen data.

+L2 normalization is one of the many methods that can solve this and the TfidfVectorizer does this automatically.
+An easy way to understand this is applying Occam's razor to the problem - if there is two explanations, the simpler one is usually better.

+How does this help us?

+and

+How does L2 normalization work?

+Both of these can be answered quite simply.
+We want our model to be general enough that it can consistently predict unseen data accurately.
+One of the causes of overfitting data is that your model becomes to complex - the weights you put on each feature

 ## Classification Algorithms Tested w/ Results